 The pitfall of anthropocentric attitude to saving biodiversity

 While all of the above are true facts, and far longer list of examples could be assembled, there are logical consequences when those facts are used as an argument to justify an effort and expense needed for conservation.
 What if we knew how to cure all the diseases with our own technology?
 If we could produce enough food without dependence on pollinators?
 What if we could amend living conditions of those who are in peril of extreme weather?
 It is an unlikely scenario; after all we are not that advanced.
-Nonetheless, within this mental exercise, we could happily let millions of species slip into oblivion and large swaths of earth become uninhabitable to anything but humans in engineered air-conditioned bubbles.
+Nonetheless, within this mental exercise, we could happily let thousands of species slip into oblivion and large swaths of earth become uninhabitable to anything but humans in engineered air-conditioned bubbles.
 Because we could afford to.
 After us, even a flood.

 Isn’t the human-centric approach, by chance, an underlying cause for the devastation of the natural world?
 Isn’t doing the same thing over and over again and expecting different results a definition of madness?